-It Pays to Dream Racing Stable, Inc. (IPTD) Secretary Dolores Renick spends a moment with jockey Jose L. Vernezuela (left) and assistant ttrainer Isiais Morfin outside the Jack Carava barn at Santa Anita earlier this year.
+It Pays to Dream Racing Stable, Inc. (IPTD) Secretary Dolores Renick spends a moment with jockey Jose L. Vernezuela (left) and assistant trainer Isiais Morfin outside the Jack Carava barn at Santa Anita.

 Photo by Greg Renick